Mitchell Beer, President

 Favourite quote: “The plural of anecdote is not evidence.”

-Jenise Fryatt, Content Marketing Strategist
+Jenise Fryatt, Content Marketing Specialist

 Profession: Social Media Strategist, Blogger, Content Marketer

 Years of experience: Four as a content marketing strategist, 20 as a small business marketer

 Industry affiliations: MPI Southern California, GMIC